 I love shows about nature and space.
 Learning about our planet and others; about space exploration, and the technology that does it.
 Its addicting to me.
 I’ve spent whole weekends watching everything I could find on Netflix.
 I binge watched Cosmos: A Spacetime Odyssey, and the BBC Planet Earth series.
 I’ve watched shows on the Voyager probes, Hubble space telescope, and Russian rocket engines.
-Recently I discovered One Strange Rock on Netflix.
+I loved One Strange Rock, and recently I discovered Down to Earth with Zac Efron on Netflix.

-I found all of them just incredibly informative and fascinating, but I think Cosmos and One Strange Rock really captivated me because of the high production quality.
+I found all of them just incredibly informative and fascinating, but I think, Down to Earth with Zac Efron, Cosmos and One Strange Rock really captivated me most.
 As everyone already knows, information by itself can be dull.
 There is a reason there are jokes about how boring things are like “reading textbooks”.
 These documentaries, to me anyway, presented their information in a way that made me want to watch more.
-Though they do it in slightly different ways
+Though they do it in slightly different ways.

 Cosmos had Neil deGrasse Tyson, whom we all know is a scientist himself.
 He relayed the information as a teacher would to his students.
 He was charismatic and entertaining, and even thought the information was complex, he was able to convey it in a way that I was able to digest.
 Occasionally it took some time.
 I would pause and think about a topic, or maybe rewind and play it again, but I was able to get it.
 The result was sometimes exhausting, like I had just been in a particularly difficult but rewarding class at school.